yeahbq/intro-to-mongoose/lets-mongoose.md

 >>with documents from other collections.

 - What does "virtual" do in Mongoose?
+Virtual properties - create properties like "fullName" that are not persisted in the database

 - Explain built-in-promises in Mongoose?
 >>Mongoose async operations, like .save() and queries, return Promises/A+ conformant promises.